roboseb/js-final-project/README.md

     Main API fetch for the NFTs is done.
 Not sure how I'll do pricing yet, but I've got a solid base.
 Tomorrow will start with adding the ability to buy/sell these boys.
 Might have to implement firebase pretty early on here.

+July 16th, 2022

+    Fixed the basic layout, which was honestly a bigger mental hurdle than I thought it would be.
+Gonna add react router dom now.

+July 17th, 2022

+    Yesterday I added the router and then got tired and played Bug Fables.
+Today, I'm armed with my Rockstar and am ready to rock this.
+Now it's time for what may be the most complicated, being able to make accounts and then track those accounts with firebase.

 ---To-Do---

 -Avatar generator
+-market loading animation
+-keep market loaded in once loaded once
+-money system
+-firebase connectivity
+-remove firestore test mode
+-have app remember redirect/sign in